sonakshigupta29/particle-mass-regression-ml/README.md

 - Choosing architecture accordingly
 - Analyzing learning behavior, not just metrics

-The comparison between CNN and fully connected architectures highlights the importance of aligning model complexity with data characteristics.
+This work highlights the importance of balancing model complexity with data availability in scientific machine learning tasks.

 Additionally, the ONNX conversion and deployment discussion provide insight into real-world machine learning integration within experimental physics frameworks.